Qualcomm-AI-research/geometric-algebra-transformer/README.md

 ### Support for `torch.compile`

-GATr v1.3 now supports compilation using `torch.compile`.
+From v1.3.0 onwards, GATr supports compilation using `torch.compile`.
 However, be aware that **compilation is experimental and may yield errors or warnings based on your hardware, model, data, and torch version**, and we will not be able to offer support for compilation errors.
 If you choose to use compilation, start with